rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  Linares the possibility of extraction into a safe house.
 But putting himself in the hands of one
 *  branch of government to protect himself from another seemed not just absurd,
 *  but like a potentially deadly gamble.
 Vera was insistent.
 Whoever attacked the newsroom
 *  had already won.
-Monitor Michoac·n could no longer safely publish, he said.
+Monitor Michoac√°n could no longer safely publish, he said.
 No story was
 *  worth their lives.
 But Linares argued that his life wasn't in danger.
 *  Don't be a fool, Vera replied.
 He was yelling now.
 *  What would I do?
 Linares asked.
 How would I make my living?
 *  Vera, realizing that his friends would be crushed if he lost his work, backed down.
 *  Linares lived alone with two dogs.
 On some days, his sources were his only human contact.
-*  Vera and Sebasti·n left Sitacuaro, deciding they would try to persuade Linares to join them later.
+*  Vera and Sebasti√°n left Sitacuaro, deciding they would try to persuade Linares to join them later.
 *  Linares, acting on his vow to take this to the bitter end, had spent the afternoon lining up
 *  a long series of television and radio interviews in which he linked the local government to the
 *  killing.
 In one, Linares repeated his claim that the mayor's office had been behind the threats,